KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

 <h5>Semaphore 2.0</h5>

 <p>
-knapack_pro gem supports environment variables provided by Semaphore CI 2.0 to run your tests.
+knapsack_pro gem supports environment variables provided by Semaphore CI 2.0 to run your tests.
 You will have to define a few things in <i>.semaphore/semaphore.yml</i> config file.
 </p>

 <ul>